CiaranMcAleer/Klyro/README.md

 ## Usage

-1. Navigate to a LinkedIn post (individual post page, not the feed)
+1. Navigate to a LinkedIn post (either an individual post page, or on the feed)
 2. If auto-summarize is enabled, the post will be automatically summarized
 3. If manual mode, click the "Summarize" button that appears below the post
 4. Click "Show Original" to revert back to the original post content

 ## Features

-- **Multiple AI Providers**: Support for OpenAI, OpenRouter, and Ollama
+- **Multiple AI Providers**: Support for OpenA and OpenRouter (Ollama coming soon)
 - **Easy Configuration**: Simple popup interface for settings
 - **Manual/Auto Mode**: Choose between automatic summarization or manual triggering
 - **Reversible**: Easy toggle between summary and original content
-- **Privacy Focused**: Only activates on individual post pages
+- **Privacy Focused**: With manual mode you control what posts get sent to the model providers, only the content of the post gets sent
 - **Extensible**: Easy to add new AI providers

 ## Adding New Providers